Joe Spenard

 Joseph A. Spenard (1879–1934) was an early settler of Anchorage, Alaska.
-Lake Spenard, Spenard Road, and the city of Spenard, Alaska (now incorporated into the Municipality of Anchorage) bear his name.
+Lake Spenard, Spenard Road, and the community of Spenard, Alaska (now incorporated into the Municipality of Anchorage) bear his name.

 Biography

 Joseph A. Spenard was born in Ottawa, Ontario, Canada in 1879.
 He came to Alaska about 1910, working for the Alaska Securities Company in Valdez before striking out on his own as a pushcart vendor.

 In 1916, Spenard came to Anchorage, which had only been named the previous year.
 He is credited with bringing the first automobile to Anchorage, a truck manufactured by the REO Motor Car Company.
 He also owned a 1915 Ford Model T which served as the city's first taxicab.

 Spenard started a hauling business called the City Express.
 Flamboyantly decked out in a yellow suit and a top hat, he promoted his services with the slogan, "Time and Tide will Not Wait, But City Express Is Never Late."
 A newspaper ad for the service contained the following poem: